Hanams History, Family Crest & Coats of Arms

 Early History of the Hanams family

-Another 143 words (10 lines of text) covering the years 1667, 1559, 1547, 1554 and are included under the topic Early Hanams History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hanams research.
+Another 72 words (5 lines of text) covering the years 1667, 1559, 1547, 1554 and are included under the topic Early Hanams History in all our PDF Extended History products and printed products wherever possible.

 Hanams Spelling Variations